Salmaaattia/Social-Platform/README.md

 # Social-Platform
-A Social Platform using Django
+A Social Platform using Django, where users can register, login, logout, create and browse posts; in addition,admins can access a portal to manage the content being shared on the platform.

 ### Steps:
-1. Create virtual environment with any python version higher that 3.6
+1. Create virtual environment with any python version higher that 3.6.
 2. pip install -r requirements.txt
 3. cd into socialplatform, where you can find the manage.py file.
 4. run python manage.py runserver.